-It is a dwarf cultivar, making it a great choice for small yards and tight spaces.
-It also tolerates drought well once established.
+Firepower Nandina is a dwarf cultivar of heavenly bamboo and an excellent choice for small yards and tight spaces.
+Once established, it also tolerates drought well.

 This shrub is relatively free of pest and disease problems and even performs reasonably well under trees.

-Firepower Nandina will tolerate quite a bit of shade.
-But be aware that its foliage color and its flowering tends to be superior in full sun.
+Firepower Nandina needs full sun for superior foliage color.
 The exception to this rule comes in zone 9, where the plant can profit from receiving some afternoon shade.

-The main soil requirement for Firepower Nandina is to avoid alkaline types.
-The leaves tend to develop chlorosis in such soils.
+The main soil requirement for Firepower Nandina is to avoid alkaline types where the leaves tend to develop chlorosis.

 Water young plants sufficiently to get them established.
 Once mature, they can are known for being fairly drought-tolerant.

 Fertilize your Firepower Nandina regularly to promote optimal foliage color.
 Use a general-purpose fertilizer meant for shrubs.
 Apply the fertilizer once in early spring and again in early summer.

 While Firepower Nandina fits into small spaces, it lacks the red berries that are a major selling point of other, larger cultivars of heavenly bamboo such as

 - Nandina domestica 'Moyer's Red': four to six feet tall and wide with light-pink blooms